cytopia/kali-openbox-menu/README.md

 **NOTE:**

-If you want an icon-less version you can use the following command to remove the icons from the menu:
+If you want an icon-less version (for `#!` aka `crunchbang`) you can use the following command to remove the icons from the menu:

 ```shell
 cat kali_menu.xml | sed 's/\sicon=".*"//g' > kali_menu-no_icons.xml